-The CMS 10-question Health-Related Social Needs Screening Tool is a selfadministered questionnaire.
-This tool can help providers identify patients' needs in five core domains that community services can help with, including housing
+The CMS 10-question Health-Related Social Needs Screening Tool is a selfadministered questionnaire that can help providers identify patients' needs in five core domains that community services can help, including housing

 Take the Next Step: The best first step to get started with PRAPARE and/or evaluate your current use of this tool is to review the PRAPARE Implementation and Action Toolkit.
-If you need assistance or have questions, contact your local Quality Insights Practice Transformation Specialist.
+If you need assistance or have questions, contact Quality Insights.